McBen/IITCPluginKit_Example/docs/6-hooks.md

 # 6. Hooks

-So far our plugin only reacts on dialog open.
-"Hooks" are the way IITC will send event messages.
+So far our plugin only reacts when the dialog is opened.
+"Hooks" are how IITC broadcasts event messages to plugins.

-Before we start we have to change the way our dialog is filled with data.
+Before we add hooks, we first change how the dialog is populated with data.
 ```typescript {4,13-24,27-49,56}
 class CountPortals implements Plugin.Class {